Estella-lxy/machine-learning-course/README.md

-# ECE590: Introductory Machine Learning for Data Science
+# IDS 705: Machine Learning

 This directory includes all the assignments from Machine Learning courses at Duke University.